apache/flink/docs/content/docs/dev/table/sql/create.md

 **LANGUAGE JAVA\|SCALA\|PYTHON**

 Language tag to instruct Flink runtime how to execute the function.
 Currently only JAVA, SCALA and PYTHON are supported, the default language for a function is JAVA.

+**USING**

+Specifies the list of jar resources that contain the implementation of the function along with its dependencies.
+The jar should be located in a local or remote [file system]({{< ref "docs/deployment/filesystems/overview" >}}) such as hdfs/s3/oss which Flink current supports.

+<span class="label label-danger">Attention</span> Currently only JAVA, SCALA language support USING clause.